-The operating restrictions incorporated in the grant of permission for North Runway are forecast to reduce traffic at Dublin Airport by 1.1 million passengers by 2025 (-3.5%) with a cumulative loss of 4.3 million passengers between 2022 and 2025 (vs forecast unconstrained passenger traffic levels).
+The operating restrictions incorporated in the grant of permission for North Runway are forecast to reduce traffic at Dublin Airport by 1.8 million passengers in 2023 (-6.6%) with a cumulative loss of 6.3 million passengers between 2022 and 2025 (vs forecast passenger traffic without the operating restriction).

-daa commissioned a separate study to assess and quantify the traffic impacts of the operating restrictions during the post-COVID recovery.1 The unconstrained traffic forecast, with no operating restrictions but with proposed noise mitigation measures,2 projects passenger traffic in 2020 to decline by over 75% due to the effects of COVID-19 and start to recover in 2021, reaching 32 million annual passengers by 2025 (close to 2019 levels).
-The constrained forecast captures the impact of the North Runway operating restriction on traffic prior to the airport reaching 32 million passengers again around 2024/25.
-The constrained forecast shows a loss of 1.1 million passengers by 2025 (-3.5%) relative to the unconstrained forecast and cumulative loss of 4.3 million passengers between 2022 and 2025 (see Figure ES-2).
+daa commissioned a separate study to assess and quantify the traffic impacts of the operating restrictions during the post-COVID recovery.
+The unconstrained traffic forecast, with no operating restrictions (but with proposed noise mitigation measures) and maintaining the 32 million cap on annual passengers, projects passenger traffic in 2021 to reach 7.9 million (7.0% higher than 2020) and then exhibit a stronger recovery in 2022 to 21.0 million and reach 32.0 million by 2025 (close to 2019 levels).
+With the impact of the operating restrictions as well as the 32 million cap (constrained scenario), passenger traffic is forecast to be 1.8 million lower by 2023 (-6.6%) and lower by 1.6 million in 2025.
+The cumulative loss of passengers between 2022 and 2025 is 6.3 million passengers.

-The operating restrictions particularly impact on the recovery and growth of Dublin based Irish carriers Aer Lingus and Ryanair, who are constrained at levels 4.4 % below the unconstrained case by 2025.
-These carriers require early morning departures and late evening arrivals for their short haul operations, and Aer Lingus requires early morning arrivals for its transatlantic operations.
-Non-Irish carriers are less affected by the restrictions as they have proportionately fewer operations in the restricted 23:00 07:00 period.
+The operating restrictions particularly impact on the recovery and growth of Dublin based Irish carriers Aer Lingus and Ryanair, who require early morning departures and late evening arrivals for their short haul operations, and Aer Lingus requires early morning arrivals for its transatlantic operations.
+Non-Irish carriers are less affected by the restrictions as they have proportionately fewer operations in the restricted 23:00-07:00 period.

-The forecast analysis included the development of unconstrained and constrained busy day schedules for each year from 2022 to 2025.
+The forecast analysis included the development of busy day schedules for the unconstrained and constrained scenarios.
 The constrained schedules restricted the operations between 23:00-07:00 to 65 movements with some services being retimed out of this period or being removed entirely as they were no longer viable.
-The analysis found that overall, only 96.8% of total daily demand could be accommodated in 2025 due to the operating restrictions.
-This is equivalent to 24 daily aircraft movements.
+The analysis found that, overall, the night operating restrictions constrained scenario resulted in 40 fewer busy day flights (5.4%) in 2025 as a result of impacted night flights that could not be realistically retimed.

-1 "Dublin Airport Operating Restrictions - Quantification of Impacts on Future Growth - September 2020 Update - 2022-2025 Period", Version 5.3, September 2020, Mott MacDonald.
+1 "Dublin Airport Operating Restrictions - Quantification of Impacts on Future Growth - Updated analysis in response to the ANCA RFI", Version 1.2, May 2021, Mott MacDonald.